kirschbombe/learngit/README.md

 The slides are available here: http://slides.com/kirschbombe/git-7/fullscreen

+You will need to install Git: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

-If you want to use the Cloud9 IDE for this workshop, Git is preinstalled on these cloud-based Linux development environments. https://c9.io/
+If you want to use the Cloud9 IDE for this workshop, Git is preinstalled on these cloud-based Linux development environments. https://c9.io/ (signup is free, but requires a credit card)

 You will also need a GitHub account.
 You can get one here: https://github.com